The Cost of Not Using Digital Marketing In Your Business?

 My conclusion on the failed business empires of history

-And this proves why we should not rely on the way we did things before, to have the same winning results in the future, learn from them and make them better, but never assume that if it worked before, that it will work again, things are always changing, if you do not learn to adapt fast, you will fall behind and eventually fail to exist.
+This proves why we should not rely on the way we did things before, to have the same winning results in the future.
+Learn from them and make them better, but never assume that if it worked before, it will work again.
+Things are always changing, if you do not learn to adapt fast, you will fall behind and eventually fail to exist.

 As you can see, these businesses were all once on top of the world, their downfall was not only the resistance against change, but also their stubbornness to see beyond the now, and to take more risks.